St. Petersburg Distracted Driving Accident Lawyers

 How Long Do I Have to File a Claim?

-Florida law requires personal injury claims be filed within four years from the date of injury.
+Florida law requires personal injury claims to be filed within four years from the date of injury.
 We recommend you contact our firm as soon as possible.
 When there is a time lapse from the time of the accident to filing a claim, it may be more difficult to prove.
 Witnesses and surveillance videos may disappear, leaving you without the option for legal recourse.
 Call us early to establish the best case possible.

 Bulluck Law Group